leoheck/kiri/README.md

 kiri [OPTIONS] [KICAD_PROJECT_FILE]
 ```

 `KICAD_PROJECT_FILE` can be passed, but it can also be omitted.
-If running from inside the repo, it will use the "*.pro" or "*.kicad_pro" available.
+If running from inside the repo, it will use the `.pro` or `.kicad_pro` available.
 If both are present (which is not good), it will ask your choice.
 The same happens is running outside of the repository without passing the `KICAD_PROJECT_FILE`.

 ## Command line options (aka Help)